nayname/IAMY/README.md

 IAMY is built on a simple premise:
 intelligence can propose actions, but **infrastructure must enforce execution**.

-For centuries, humans—already a form of general intelligence—have relied on signatures, checklists, logs, audits, and separation of duties.
+For centuries, humans — already a form of general intelligence — have relied on signatures, checklists, logs, audits, and separation of duties.
 Not because of lack of knowledge, but because **safe execution requires physical, inspectable constraints**.